Most finger dislocations occur at the middle joint, usually when the finger is bent backward,

 Typically, people need to wear a splint for about 3 weeks.

-Sometimes reduction is done without surgery (closed reduction).
-However, surgery is often required—for example, when
+Usually, reduction is done without surgery (closed reduction).
+However, surgery may be required—for example, when

 After the joint is put back in place, doctors also gently move the finger in different directions to determine how badly the ligaments are damaged.
 Usually, a splint is applied and is typically worn for about 3 weeks.